OkCupid/security-takehome/security_engineer_prescreen.md

 7. What is the principle of least privilege and why is it important?
 Provide an example.
 9. What is a CVE?
 11. What does the OWASP top 10 refer to?
 Pick one and explain an experience you had mitigating or exploiting it.
-12. Explain how firewall rule work.
+12. Explain how firewall rules work.
 13. What is DNS?
 14. Explain SSL/TLS.
 Are they the same?
 Which one is better?
 15. What is a botnet?
 Explain how they work.